Actually, make that 9, 10, and 11, and we'll go back to 6 and 7 and 8 in due course.

 Major league umpires are more likely to give favorable calls to pitchers who share their same race or ethnicity.

-According to uh University of Texas economics professor Daniel Hammermesh and his team, they found in the study of two million one hundred and twenty thousand one hundred and sixty-six pitches over three season.
+According to University of Texas economics professor Daniel Hammermish and his team, they found in the study of 2,120,166 pitches over three seasons.

-White umpires who uh researchers said account for 87% of the league's umps were more likely to give a called strike to a white pitcher than to a pitcher who is Hispanic, African American, American, or Asian.
+White umpires, who researchers said account for 87% of the league's umps, were more likely to give a called strike to a white pitcher than to a pitcher who is Hispanic, African-American, American, or Asian.

 Do you realize the flaw in this?

-Can somebody Brian, your sports guy, what's the flaw?
+Can somebody, Brian, you're a sports guy, what's the flaw?

 You got a black pitcher and a black ump.